Oil down more than 3 percent on U.S. crude build; Brent near 2004 low

 "At least for tax consequence reasons, refiners always ramp up runs at the year-end, and there's a draw.
 This is a first for me."

-Chris Jarvis, analyst at Caprock Risk Management in Frederick, Maryland, concurred.
-"This week's EIA data is just another bearish data point in a series of many that have dominated 2015 and will likely continue to do so heading into 2016."
+Chris Jarvis, analyst at Caprock Risk Management in Frederick, Maryland, called it "just another bearish data point in a series of many that have dominated 2015 and will likely continue to do so heading into 2016".

-"In short, not much the bulls can pull from and certainly the bears have plenty to sink their teeth into," Jarvis added.

-Crude prices did not lose much after their initial decline on the data, with some traders citing thin volume.
+Crude prices, however, did not lose much after their initial decline on the EIA data.
+Some attributed that to thin, holiday-season volumes.
+WTI's front-month contract traded just over 240 million barrels on Wednesday, about half of levels seen two weeks ago, Reuters data showed.

-"If crude holds here, it is still not a breakdown," said Jeffrey Grossman, futures dealer at BRG Brokerage in New York.

-After settling higher on Tuesday, prices retraced some gains when preliminary inventory numbers from industry group American Petroleum Institute showed a build.
-The EIA data on Wednesday confirmed that.
+Crude prices began falling on Tuesday itself, retracing gains in post-settlement trade after preliminary inventory data from industry group American Petroleum Institute showed a build.
+EIA's data on Wednesday confirmed that.

 Crude prices have plunged two-thirds since mid-2014 as soaring output from the Organization of the Petroleum Exporting Countries, Russia and the United States created a global surplus of between half a million and 2 million barrels per day.